Traap/vim/README.md

 ## Why the [vim-bundle-xxx](https://github.com/Traap/vim-bundle-settings) Pattern?
 Are you Nuts?
 The short answer is **Yes**.

-Naming conventions are essential axioms to well-formed written programs.
+Naming conventions are essential axioms to well-written programs.
 I needed a construct that was just another Vim plugin.

 I spend a significant amount of time breaking and rebuilding computers.
 I have had four computers physically break within the last six months: motherboards, disk drives, monitors, and more.
 Rebuilding computers quickly is in my DNA.
 The bottom line is simple, 'My computers are not Traap proof.'